-26 Entertainment and function premises
+27 Entertainment and function premises

-The operator of an entertainment and function premises which operates primarily in outdoor spaces must publish a COVID Safe event plan where the operator intends to hold an event at the entertainment and function premises where at least 30,000 patrons will attend.
+(1) The operator of an entertainment and function premises which operates primarily in outdoor spaces must publish a COVID Safe event plan where the

+- operator intends to hold an event at the entertainment and function premises where at least 30,000 patrons will attend. - (2) Where an operator of an entertainment and function premises operates a space within an entertainment and function premises as a food and drink premises, the obligations in clause 28apply.

-Food and drink premises
+28 Food and drink premises